 Arguing, always believing he or she is right, and never agreeing with what you say or want are strong verbal abuse symptoms.

 - You have no idea what the best flowers are to plant in our garden.
 You make me ashamed of our home.

 - I know you have your own ideas about how to discipline our son.
 However, I have told you many times that the way you are doing it is wrong!
 You should only do it the way I have told you.

 - You pay too much for orange juice.
 If you shopped at the store where I go, you wouldn’t overpay!

 3. Sarcastic Jokes

-Some verbal abusers are very skilled at embedding insults and embarrassing comments within humor.
-Humor can be used as a way to camouflage the intent of the comment so that the verbal abuser cannot be held responsible for what he or she says to you.
+Some verbal abusers are very skilled at embedding insults and embarrassing comments within humor and sarcasm.
+Twisted humor can be used as a way to camouflage the intent of the comment so that the verbal abuser cannot be held responsible for what they say to you.

 - I love you by the pound.
 Keep it up… gain more weight… you will be more loved than anyone else in this world!

 - With that new hat, I am sure you could easily get a job in the circus!

 - (After making an innocent mistake, your verbal abuser comments) I am the luckiest person in the world living with such a perfect person!